cloudfoundry/docs-bosh/content/windows-stemcell-create.md

 - `INVENTORY-PATH` is the vCenter inventory path to the target VM.

 !!! note

     This command creates a stemcell on your local host in the folder where you ran the command and may take up to 30 minutes to complete.

-## >Monthly Stemcell Upgrades
+## Monthly Stemcell Upgrades { #upgrade-stemcell }

 After Microsoft releases operating system updates, you should upgrade your BOSH stemcell.
 Microsoft typically releases Windows updates on the second Tuesday of each month.